 Another hotel worth noting is the Hotel Julien, it sits slightly further back from the Mississippi on Main Street but still has great views!
 I stayed in a room on the 7th floor (the top) and this was the view from my room, overlooking the harbour and the William M Black barge (which you can take a tour of at the River Museum).

-*Side Note* Not in Dubuque as such, but Timmerman’s Supper Club in East Dubuque in Illinois (just across the bridge in the photo above) has great views!
-I’ve been for their Sunday Brunch a couple of times!
+Not in Dubuque, but Timmerman’s Supper Club in East Dubuque in Illinois (just across the bridge in the photo above) has great views!
+I’ve been for their Sunday Brunch a couple of times as well as their evening meal service!

-If you’re after more Mississippi River views further afield (after all the Mississippi is a pretty long river!) you can check out my photo essay of Midwest Mississippi views in Iowa, Illinois and Missouri!
+If you’re after more Mississippi River views further afield (after all the Mississippi is a pretty long river!) you can check out my Mississippi River post!